-- 1. Students conferences will be scheduled with the student, the Clinical Preceptor and/or the Clinical Coordinator and/or Program Director at mid-semester, and at the end of the semester as a part of the student's clinical performance assessment, using the NECC Clinical Performance Assessment Form. - 2.
+- 1. Students conferences will be scheduled with the student, Clinical Preceptor, Clinical Coordinator and/or Program Director at mid-semester, and at the end of the semester as a part of the student's clinical performance assessment, using the NECC Clinical Performance Assessment Form. - 2.
 Additional student conferences may be requested and scheduled throughout the semester on an as needed basis. - The NECC Student Conference Form will be used to document student conferences, separate from the student clinical performance assessment. - Student Conference form is utilized for clinical make-up time. - 3.
-The original NECC Student Conference Form will be filed in the student's file at their clinical site. - 4.
+The NECC Student Conference Form will be completed in Trajecsys for the student's file. - 4.
 Students will be asked to sign the NECC Student Conference form indicating that they have read and understood the material presented on the form. - The student's signature does not necessarily mean that the student agrees or disagree with the information presented on this form, only that the student has read and reviewed the information presented on the form.